Her Majesty’s Government of Gibraltar is extremely proud of its track record of investment in the refurbishment of the existing rental housing stock.

 Schomberg, also a block that provides a substantial number of homes, will also see a significant amount of investment, very much along the lines of that which has been outlined for Knight’s Court.

-In addition to the major facade uplift, providing a weather proof membrane throughout by providing a new specialist insulation render system, the building will see the installation of new windows and mono-pitched roof.
+In addition to the major facade uplift, this original site is providing a weather proof membrane throughout by providing a new specialist insulation render system which you can find out more at Insulation4US, the building will see the installation of new windows and mono-pitched roof.

 The much needed embellishment and refurbishment will now give these estates an upgrade.
 The works will be phased throughout a five year period starting with the buildings which need it most.
 The tender process will now commence so this should see the first works commencing in the new year.